Warmer months tend to bring about more flying insects, such as wasps, hornets and bees.

 You need to make sure you're covered if a pest infestation happens.
 It prevents hassle and stress.

 Our Home Emergency Cover helps you stay secure.
-It includes getting rid of rats, mice, wasps and hornets, if there is evidence of an infestation in your home.
+It covers getting rid of rats, mice, wasps, grey squirrels, cockroaches and hornets, if there is evidence of an infestation inside your home.

 To find out more about pest controllers’ views on bees, read the BPCA’s ‘We’re leaving you bee’ leaflet